ciel-lang/CIEL/docs/scripting.md

 It magically works because before LOAD-ing this Lisp file, we remove the shebang line, and load the remaining Lisp code.

+In stock SBCL, you would use `#!/bin/sbcl --script` (and not `#!/usr/bin/env sbcl --script`), but this implies `--no-userinit`, so you'll need some ceremony to bring your utilities, like Quicklisp, back.

 <!-- daaaamn no need of a complex shebang like Roswell like at did at the beginning.
 See previous commits.
 Do we want a complex shebang to pass options to the CIEL binary ?

 #!/bin/sh